-- This introductory course is the prerequisite for subsequent Drafting & Design 12 courses. - Designed to provide knowledge of the Core Competencies of the Drafting Technician programs at British Columbia Colleges and Technical Institutes. - Will prepare students for careers in engineering, architecture, construction, industrial design, graphics. - Uses current, industry standard computer drafting software "AutoCAD" to produce drawings used in technical communications. - This course will be divided into 20% introductory drafting, focusing on tools, techniques and basic graphic design, 40% Mechanical and 40% Architectural; developing skills in both manual and CADD based drafting. - Students have the opportunity to use our full-scale plotter for architectural drawings, our Vinyl cutter & Heat press for graphic design and our 3D print for 3D modeling. - Evaluation is based on quality and quantity of completed assignments consisting of mostly practical drawings.
+- This introductory course is open to all students and is the prerequisite for all subsequent Drafting & Design courses at SSS. - Designed to provide knowledge of the Core Competencies of the Drafting Technician programs at British Columbia colleges and technical institutions. - Will prepare students for careers in engineering, architecture, construction, industrial design & graphics. - Uses current, industry standard computer drafting software "AutoCAD" to produce drawings used in technical communications. - This course is divided into three general sections: introductory drafting, focusing on tools, techniques and basic graphic design, Mechanical 3D modeling and architectural drafting. - This course will help develop skills in both manual and CADD based drafting. - Students have the opportunity to use our full scale plotter for architectural drawings, our

+- vinyl cutter and heat press for graphic design, and our 3D printer for 3D modeling. - Evaluation is based on quality and quantity of completed assignments consisting of mostly practical drawings.

-TT-DRAFTING & DESIGN 12: ARCHITECTURE LEVEL 1
+TE- ARCHITECTURE LEVEL 1

-Prerequisite: Introductory Drafting & Design 10/11
+Prerequisite: Introductory Drafting & Design

-- This is the first of three closely related levels of Architectural Style Drafting & Design. - This course will appeal to those interested in home building trades and architecture. - Basic Canadian & B.C.
-Building Code will be covered along with design strategy and technique. - Assignments and evaluation are based on manually drafted & CADD generated drawings: designing a full-size house focusing on floor plan layout and section views. - Evaluation is based on quality and quantity of completed assignments consisting of mostly practical drawings.
+- This course further develops skills learned in the introductory course during architectural section. - During this course students will use the AutoCAD Architecture to create working drawings of a house of their own design. - This course will appeal to those interested in home building trades and architecture. - Basic BC Building Code will be covered along with design strategy and technique. - Students will create a full set of functional plans (working drawings) for a house of their design. - Assignments and evaluation are based on manually drafted & CADD generated drawings: designing a full size house focusing on floor plan layout, construction techniques and section views. - Evaluation is based on quality and quantity of competed assignments consisting of mostly practical drawings.

-TT-DRAFTING & DESIGN 12: ARCHITECTURE LEVEL 2
+TE-ARCHITECTURE LEVEL 2

-Prerequisite: Drafting & Design 12: Architecture Level 1
+Prerequisite: Architecture Level 1